Party pups: Tips to bring your pet to a gathering

 Tell your friends and family members what to do

 It takes a village to train a dog.
 Get your loved ones on board!
-Before showing up with your pup, let your friends and family know what to expect — and be clear about any rules you have to set everyone up for success.
+Before showing up with your pup, let your friends and family know what to expect.
+Be clear about any rules you have to set everyone up for success.

 Here are some example phrases to keep in your back pocket and customize as needed: